-SBSC 337 ~ Applied Teaching Techniques for the Social Sciences ~ 1-4 credits
+SBSC 337 $\sim$ Applied Teaching Techniques for the Social Sciences $\sim$ 1-4 credits

 Explores the diverse pedagogies and assessment methods used within and beyond the social sciences.
 Students are expected to be seniors or second semester juniors and be recommended by a member of the faculty in order to register for this course.
-Formerly known as SBSM 325.
-Prerequisitel(s): instructor consent.
+Prerequisite(s): instructor consent.